A lazy, grey cat relaxes at home with its paw dangling over a ledge.

 How Does Pet Insurance Work?

 The terms “premium,” “deductible,” and “coverage limits” may be confusing for many pet parents seeking an insurance plan.
-There are over a dozen companies in North America offering pet insurance and each company offers something slightly different, which can add to the confusion.
-Here is how pet insurance works and what you really need to know.
+There are over two dozen providers in North America offering pet insurance and each offer something slightly different, which can add to the confusion.
+Here is how pet insurance for cats works and what you really need to know:

-There are several things to consider when choosing a pet insurance company.
+There are several things to consider when choosing a cat insurance provider.

 How to Find the Right Pet Insurance for Your Cat